anabaei/React/challenges/README.md

 * There is no regenerate token so if it is expire user needs to create new ones

 * `localstorage`
+  * is persistent and can be accessed across different tabs and windows, so be cautious about the type and amount of data you store to prevent data leakage or potential security risks
   * after close browser data is still there
   * 5-10 MB
   * Isolate to a domain -> security risk
   * Not cleared automatically and not send to server on each request automatically
+  * Cached or offline data to improve application performance
+  * User-generated content or drafts
+  * Large datasets or resources that can be loaded locally to reduce server requests.

 * `cookies`
   * 4kb